nuwave/lighthouse/docs/master/api-reference/directives.md

 ) on FIELD_DEFINITION | ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```

-Use this on root mutation fields.
-It will return an instance of the Model so you can show its data one last time.
+Mutation fields using this directive will return an instance of the deleted Model (or Models).

 ```graphql
 type Mutation {